schnitzi/chessmovegen/README.txt

 to write a tool.

-# The test data set
+# The test data sets

 You can use the data set contained in this project to test your own move generator, without ever bothering to compile and run the